nytrogen-gfx/nytrogen-gfx.github.io/landing.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

-### Do you have en engine at the core of your computer graphics pipeline?
+### Do you have an engine at the core of your computer graphics pipeline?
 - You need one.
 ### Are you running agile processes for your content development?
 - You had better be.